FAQS & WARRANTIES

 Using rubber or latex backing could permanently stain your floor and will void warranty.
 We recommend using felt-backed rugs.

-The planks themselves are waterproof, but once installed they do not provide a fully airtight surface.
+The planks themselves are waterproof, but once installed they do not provide a fully watertight surface.
 Water can still sip through the bevels if left over 24 hours.
 Water spillage as is the case in bathrooms and kitchens won’t damage the floor but standing water must be avoided at all times.
-We recommend cleaning up water spillage as soon as possible, before 24 hours pass.
+We recommend cleaning up water spillage as soon as possible, within 24 hours.

 No, TENACITY® resists staining, is easy to clean and requires no waxing.
 Waxing is not compatible with this product and using wax will void warranty.